 Are you wanting to buy your first home but struggling to put together the deposit?
-If so, you may need a guarantor home loan to purchase a property.
+If so, you may need a family guarantee home loan to purchase a property.

-In this article, I will be discussing everything you need to know about a family guarantor home loan.
+In this article, I will be discussing everything you need to know about a family guarantee home loan.

-A guarantor is a person who provides additional security for your home loan.
+A guarantor is a person who provides additional security for your home loan, that security comes in the form of a property they own.
 Most lenders prefer the guarantor to be a close relative, such as a parent or siblings.
 Some lenders allow extended family members to be a guarantor for your loan; however, this varies depending on the lender.

-From the bank’s point of view it will make you look less risky and therefor more likely to get approved.
+From the bank’s point of view, it will make you look less risky and therefore more likely to get approved.